Michele Cappellari Python Programs

 A Python package for efficient Bayesian analysis

-Figure 12: Corner plot for the posterior of the model parameters obtained when fitting the black hole mass in the galaxy NGC1277 using the JAM modelling method and the AdaMet Bayesian code (taken from Krajnović et al. 2018).
-The Python code to produce this figure is included in the JamPy package in section 2.
+Figure 13: Corner plot for the posterior of the model parameters obtained when fitting the black hole mass in the galaxy NGC1277 using the JAM modelling method and the AdaMet Bayesian code (Krajnović et al. 2018, fig. A1).
+The Python code to produce this figure is included in the JamPy package in Section 2.

-This AdaMet package is the implementation of Cappellari et al. (2013a) of the Adaptive Metropolis algorithm of Haario (2001).
-In many real-world applications, it was found to be more efficient and robust than the emcee approach, whose warm-up phase scales linearly with the number of walkers (Figure 12).
+This AdaMet package is the implementation of Cappellari et al. (2013b) of the Adaptive Metropolis algorithm of Haario (2001).
+In many real-world applications, it was found to be more efficient and robust than the emcee approach, whose warm-up phase scales linearly with the number of walkers (Figure 13).

 How to install: Use pip install adamet.
 Without write access to the global site-packages directory, use pip install --user adamet.